Samizo-AITL/zenn-articles/articles/en/01_semiconductor/05_cfet_challenge.md

 title: GAA and CFET
 ---

-# 【Semiconductor:05】🔺 Challenges of GAA and the Rise of CFET
+# 【Semiconductor】🔺 05.
+Challenges of GAA and the Rise of CFET
 ### — The Inevitability of Vertical Integration
 topics: ["CFET", "GAA", "Next-Generation Semiconductors"]